 The art of ripping DVDs might be lost on today’s optical drive-challenged Macs, but that doesn’t mean you don’t need a good video converter on your Mac.
 Open-source, multi-platform, and free for life, HandBrake excels at turning DVDs into digital files, but it’s not just for physical media; the app can convert video from just about any source into something your Mac, iPhone, or Apple TV can read, distilling complicated processes into a single button.
 And you’ll also get the best Dock icon of all time.

 Professional software developers have been singing BBEdit’s praises for years, but you don’t need to spend a bundle to get on board.
-While TextWrangler is still available in the Mac App Store, it’s no longer supported by BareBones.
+While TextWrangler is still available in the Mac App Store, it’s no longer supported by BareBones and it won't work on version of the macOS after 10.12.6.
 But you can get all of the features and more in the free version of BBEdit.
 Even without spending anything, BBEdit is a full-featured editor in its own right, sporting powerful features such as multiple clipboards, automatic backups, live search and syntax-highlighting support for more than 20 programming languages.
 But you don’t have to be a Swift coder to appreciate it—anyone who writes and edits large chunks of text on their Mac should grab a copy.

 Macs may have a reputation for being free from viruses and spyware, but that doesn’t mean they don’t still get clogged with gunk.
 So if your Mac is feeling a little run-down, make an appointment with Dr. Cleaner.
 With a simple interface and a lightweight, menu bar-based app, the good doctor will optimize your memory and clean out the hidden files that bog down your hard drive.
 With a click, it'll surgically remove caches, logs, and temporary files as it frees up disk space and makes sure your Mac gets a clean bill of health.